A look at Apple's iPhone 12 keynote news. Also: is the public losing interest in Apple's keynotes?

 Satire in general also became more prominent, with shows like “The Critic” satirizing popular culture.
 “South Park” ran with this to a heavier degree.

 After the 1990s

 Satire and pop culture references never went away.
-However, post-90s, cartoons have greatly pared back on making specific pop culture references.
+However, post-1990s TV animation has greatly pared back on making specific pop culture references.
 Nowadays, cartoons either avoid such as much as possible, or stick with broader satires/pastiches: “Star Wars,” generic pop music stars not meant to be a specific celebrity, etc.

 The problem with making specific pop culture references is that it tends to make the work obviously dated.
 While “Animaniacs,” “Tiny Toons,” and “Pinky and the Brain” are well written shows, a lot of the jokes (and episodes) look increasingly dated as the years roll on.
 Although Looney Tunes used its share of pop culture references, the 90s WB cartoons seemed to lean much more heavily into them.
 (A whole “Pinky and the Brain” episode parodied the 1971 film “Billy Jack,” of all things.)
 This might be one factor in why the 90s WB cartoons have vanished from TV (streaming services aside) since the Clinton administration.
 That said, a reboot of “Animaniacs” is planned for Hulu in 2020.

 Ironically, an episode of “Tiny Toons” had Buster and Babs mock “Rocky and Bullwinkle” as full of “dated 60s references” that “won’t have much of a life in reruns.”
 These days, the moose and squirrel (and their backup segments) are more prominent than the characters that made fun of them, thanks to several film and TV series revivals.